Skrylar/ImpromptuModular/README.md

 In place of a detailed explanation of these three main controls, it is recommended to connect the outputs to a scope or a logic analyzer, such as the Fundamental Scope (pictured above) or the SubmarineFree LA-108, to observe the effects of the different controls.

-The PW and Swing CV inputs (some are available in the expansion panel) are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default (center) position.
+The PW and Swing CV inputs (some are available in the expansion panel) are 0-10V signals, and when using these inputs, the corresponding knobs should be in their default position.

 When changing the internal sample rate of Rack, it is recommended to reset the module to ensure proper timing of all clocks.